 Extra activities during free time?

-At free times volunteers are supported to visit and learn from special places like tourist sites, biggest shopping mall in west Africa, crocodile villages, canopy walk, local craft, church, game parks, dinner, storytelling and local language learning sessions.
+At free times volunteers are supported to visit and learn from special places like tourist sites, the biggest shopping mall in West Africa, crocodile villages, canopy walk, local craft, church, game parks, dinner, storytelling and local language learning sessions.